Which European countries are not part of the Schengen area?

-The microstates of Andorra, Monaco, and Vatican City are also not members - but are considered as de facto inside the area, as they do not impose border controls.
+Meanwhile, the microstates of San Marino, Monaco, and Vatican City are also not official members of the Schengen Zone.
+However, these three are considered ‘de facto’ inside the area — and, therefore, do not impose border controls.

-Non-EU countries that are part of the Schengen area
+Which non-EU countries are part of the Schengen area?

-Why are some EU countries not in the Schengen Area, and other non-EU countries are?
+Why are some EU countries not in the Schengen Area (and vice versa)?

-Each will have their own visa requirements, yet, many will share the same basic principles.
-These include proving you have a valid passport, providing biometric data, a legitimate reason to visit, the means to support yourself during your stay, and valid travel or medical insurance.
+Each non-Schengen country will have its own visa requirements, yet many will share the same basic principles.
+These include proving you have a valid passport, providing biometric data, a legitimate reason to visit, the means to support yourself during your stay, an itinerary, and valid travel or medical insurance.